1 dead after shooting in Pompano Beach

-Pompano Beach Fire Rescue transported the victim to a nearby hospital, where he was pronounced deceased.
+Pompano Beach Fire Rescue transported the victim to a nearby hospital, where he was pronounced dead.

-According to the victim’s friend, who was there when he was shot, the male shooter ran up dressed as a woman, called out a name different than his friends, then opened fire.
+According to the victim’s friend, who was there at the time of the incident, the male shooter ran up dressed as a woman, called out a name different than his friend’s, then opened fire.

 The victim’s friend said the victim was also an aspiring rapper who just turned 18 years old.